 Ever wondered about all the Dalek style variations that have occurred over the years?
 This download covers all the variations with a keen eye for detail.
 With contributions from several Project Dalek Forum members, this booklet will help you sort out exactly what your Dalek should look like, if you intend to match a design from a certain story, episode or era.

 But that's not everything...

+Our latest additions to the plans collection include plans for the 1970s Goon Daleks.
 There are also more downloads containing CAD files for the 2005 Series Dalek, templates for Dalek dome creation and also for accurately laying out the curves of the shoulders.
 We also have a vast number of files for use with 3D printers and CNC cutters, covering many Dalek parts.